Opalinium/nocturna-docs/privacy.md

 **How long we keep data:**
 - Moderation logs: Until you delete them
 - Voice activity: 7 days
-- Message content: Deleted when message is deleted from Discord, or automatically after 1 year (365 days for free servers, 730 days for premium servers)
+- Message content: Deleted when message is deleted from Discord, or automatically after 1 year (365 days for free servers, 730 days for premium servers).
+Message tracking opt-out settings are respected
 - Media thumbnails: 30 days for free servers, 730 days for premium servers
 - Invite tracking: 30 days
 - Your settings/tags: Until you delete them